runtimeverification/kontrol/docs/state-diff/README.md

 There are two different JSON files that can be created, one containing the recorded state updates and another one with the saved names of important addresses.
 On top of that, we have to define in which directory do these files live.
 For simplicity, we've made it so that these parameters are set with environment variables:
 - `STATE_DIFF_NAME`: Name of the JSON containing the state updates.
 Example: `StateDiff.json`
 - `ADDR_NAMES`: Name of the JSON containing the saved names of relevant addresses.
 Example: `AddressNames.json`
-- `STATE_DIFF_FOLDER`: Path relative to the foundry root dir where the files will be stored.
+- `STATE_DIFF_DIR`: Path relative to the foundry root dir where the files will be stored.
 Example: `state-diff`

 ### ⭕ Additional permissions ⭕